Sod-turning launches build of new Eldercare Goodwood

 The creative design is the outcome of extensive consultation with a broad range of stakeholders including residents in other Eldercare homes who were asked how they would plan the ideal aged care home.

-Architects Brown Falconer captured the desired attributes of consumers in an innovative layout that locates resident rooms into small groups of 6 or 7 to create a more homelike and personal environment with residents being close to their living areas, providing them with opportunities for socialising when they want to but also easily being able to retreat to their own rooms for privacy.
+Architects Brown Falconer captured the desired attributes of consumers in an innovative layout that locates resident rooms into small groups of six or seven to create a more homelike and personal environment with residents being close to their living areas, providing them with opportunities for socialising when they want to but also easily being able to retreat to their own rooms for privacy.

-Sarah Constructions has been announced as the successful builder of the new Kirkholme.
+Sarah Constructions has been announced as the successful builder of the new Eldercare - Goodwood.
 Managing Director James Sarah assisted The Hon David Pisoni MP, Minister for Innovation and Skills to symbolically turn the first sod today together with Professor Justin Beilby, Eldercare Board Chair and Jane Pickering, Eldercare Chief Executive.

 “It is very exciting to be building a home that will lead the way in aged care”, said Mr Sarah.